Skip to main content

 When ice production stops and the leak is on the supply side, it almost always traces to one of these.

 1. The plastic supply line.
 Old fridges came with a thin plastic line that turns brittle and cracks, especially at the bends.
 A hairline crack drips slowly and starves the ice maker at the same time.
-The fix is a braided stainless line, which lasts far longer.
+A tech will replace it with a braided stainless line that lasts far longer.

 2. The saddle valve.
 This is the little piercing tap on your home water line that older installs used.
 The internal gasket dries and weeps, or the pierced hole clogs and chokes water flow to a trickle.
 Low flow means a half-frozen ice maker and a slow leak at the valve.
-Replacing it with a quarter-turn shutoff solves both.
+Replacing it with a proper quarter-turn shutoff fixes both problems, but it’s a plumbing job that needs the water off and the right fittings.

 3. The water inlet valve.
 This electrically controlled valve at the back of the fridge opens to fill the ice mold and the dispenser.
 When the solenoid sticks or the valve body cracks, you get drips and weak fill.
 This one involves wiring, so it is a technician job.

 4. A frozen fill tube.
 The small tube that drops water into the ice mold can freeze solid if the freezer runs too cold or the door seal is weak.
 Water then overflows the tube and refreezes outside the mold, and no fresh cubes drop.
-A careful thaw clears it, but if it keeps refreezing, the underlying cause needs a look.
+If it keeps refreezing after a thaw, the underlying cause (thermostat, seal, airflow) needs a proper diagnosis.

 If your ice tastes off or the cubes are small and cloudy alongside slow fill, a clogged filter can mimic a flow problem.
 Our refrigerator water filter replacement guide walks through that check.